lieb77/bsky_post/README.md

 bsky module, which provides Drupal services, for the potibm/phluesky library which provides a PHP library for Bluesky social using the AT Protocol.

-The module adds a "Post to Bluesky" tab to the local actions menu for blog nodes The tab presents a form with the Title, Summary, and Link for the node, which can be edited before posting to Bluesky.
+The module adds a "Post to Bluesky" tab to the local actions menu for selected node types.
+The tab presents a form with the Title, Summary, and Link for the node, which can be edited before posting to Bluesky.